 Debra Wood, RN

 Losing as little as 10 pounds can help decrease your heart’s workload and lower your blood pressure.
-Follow the dietary and exercise plans recommended by your doctor.
-To lose weight, consume fewer calories than you expend.
-To maintain a
+Eating a balanced diet will help you lose weight safely and

 Tell your doctor about all the mediations you take, including over-the-counter remedies and